Huy Hòa

 The airport is crowded with tourists on Tet holiday

-It is sometimes impossible to arrange any mode of transportation during the month preceding Tet.
-A large number of individuals will travel to and from their hometown.
+A large number of individuals will travel to and from their hometowns.
 From roughly the beginning of January until the end of March (Solar calendar ) is a particularly busy season, so remember to book ahead of time.

-International traffic, particularly aircraft travel, will be unaffected over the holiday season.
 There is no reason to be concerned if you plan to fly to or from Vietnam during Tet.
 If you need any supplies to travel around the country, make sure you’ve prepared them well in advance.

 Accommodation